 In the days of the early Church, people were getting healed; the dead were rising again; multitudes were repenting of their sins and turning to the True and Living God; those who would lie to the Holy Spirit were falling dead; the Holy Spirit was falling upon believers with very visible, undeniable manifestations.

-What about you?
-Where do you stand with God?
+Where do you stand with God today?
 Is there anything in your life that does not please him?
 Are you watering down the Truth of the Gospel of Christ?
 Are you ashamed of openly proclaiming Jesus?
 Are you salty salt?
 Are you radiant light?

 If not, today is the day to start walking in the right direction.
 Today is a brand new day, and God's mercies toward you are brand new every morning.